debraj1990/loopback-react-ssr/README.md

 # Loopback Backend with React

 This project uses loopback - A nodejs framework for building API and React JS- A minimalistic JavaScript framework.
-This is using loopback and ReactJS to do server side rendering
+This is using loopback and ReactJS to do server side rendering.

+This application demonstrates the use of webpack in loopback and ReactJS to do server side rendering The application has four routes, the first one being users routes which is immediately loaded from the server and added to the Redux state via Window Object.

+The admin routes only loads when user is authenticated and notFound component is shown when none of the routes matches

+StaticRouter from React-Router was used for routing ReactJS on the server whilst ReactDOM.hydrate was used for rendering the html sent by the server.

 ## Getting Started